 Prior to my time with the WSJ, I worked as a U.K. Business and Finance Correspondent for German media group Welt.
 I took on this job in August 2013, after my return from Shanghai, where I covered business and finance at Chinese and international firms.

 Prior to my time in China, I underwent journalistic training with Welt in Berlin and worked for several local publications in Germany.
 In 2012, I was awarded the “Georg von Holtzbrinck Preis für Wirtschaftspublizistik”—a prize for business reporting—for a story about surging pig exports to China.

-Since 2011, I am an editor and continue to work in business and finance reporting.
-Besides my journalistic work, I did a double masters degree in Media and Global Communications at London School of Economics (LSE) and Fudan University in Shanghai.
+I studied Political Science, Modern History and American Studies at Bonn University in Germany and Georgetown University in the U.S. I also received a double masters degree in Media and Global Communications from the London School of Economics and Fudan University in Shanghai.